-The City of Murrieta’s Emergency Preparedness Program is under the direction of the Life & Fire Safety Division which is managed by Fire Marshal Chris Jensen.
+The City of Murrieta’s Emergency Preparedness Program is under the direction of the Life & Fire Safety Division and is managed by the Disaster Preparedness Coordinator, Rachel Hollinger.

 The City of Murrieta is a non-contract city within Riverside County and provides its own police and fire personnel, including police and fire dispatch center since 1992.
 It is approximately 34 square miles in area and is 50 miles south of the County seat, the City of Riverside.
 The City is one of the fastest growing cities in Riverside County and one of the safest cities in the nation based on the FBI Uniform Crime Report, October 2018.

-Currently, the City employs a part-time employee responsible for the City’s Comprehensive Emergency Management Program (CEMP) to support necessary improvements, provide emergency management training, conduct regular drills/exercises, schedule and provide Community Emergency Response Team (CERT) training.
+The City’s Comprehensive Emergency Management Program (CEMP) supports response and hazard planning, necessary improvements, provides emergency management training, conducts regular drills/exercises, and schedules and provides Community Emergency Response Team (CERT) training.

 The Emergency Preparedness team is charged with implementing the four phases of Emergency Management: